-The old saying that timing is everything couldn’t be more true than when you’re talking about the best time to take Social Security!
+The old saying that timing is everything certainly applies when you’re talking about when to take Social Security!

-A new study from United Income, a technology wealth management company, finds that for most people it’s not really a question of if you’ll be able to retire, it’s a question of when.
-And unfortunately, too many workers arrive at the wrong answer.
+A new study from United Income, a technology wealth management company, finds that for most people it’s not really a question of if you’ll be able to retire.
+It’s more a question of when to take Social Security.
+And unfortunately, too many workers arrive at the wrong answer to that question.

 Here are some other findings from the United Income research:

 - $111,000 is the average income per household that you forfeit by claiming Social Security too early

 - Claiming at the wrong age means forgoing $68,000 in estimated wealth